IBM-Cloud/openwhisk-cloud-usage-sample/README.md

 ## Before you begin

 1. Ensure that you have the appropriate roles to view billing and usage data.
-For instuctions, see the Assign permissions section of the tutorial.
+For instuctions, see the [Assign permissions](https://console.bluemix.net/docs/tutorials/cloud-usage.html#assign-permissions) section of the tutorial.

 2. Clone or download this repository.

 3. Download and install [wskdeploy](https://github.com/apache/incubator-openwhisk-wskdeploy/releases/tag/0.9.8-incubating).
-You can add the `wskdeploy` executable to your `PATH` or within the downloaded repo's directory.
-The `wsdeploy` executable will be used to deploy the various artifacts to IBM Cloud Functions.
+Add the `wskdeploy` executable to your `PATH`.
+It will be used to deploy the various artifacts to IBM Cloud Functions.

 ## Setup